Library and Information Technology

 Many Sask Polytech students benefit from transferring course credit.
 You may be eligible to transfer credit to Sask Polytech or to another college or university.

-Athabasca University Graduates of LIT may be eligible for block transfer of 60 credit units into the Bachelor of Professional Arts with Majors in Communication Studies, Human Services, Governance, Law & Management, and/or Criminal Justice.
+Athabasca University Graduates of this program may be eligible for block transfer of 60 credit units into the Bachelor of Professional Arts with Majors in Communication Studies, Human Services, Governance, Law and Management, and/or Criminal Justice.

 Student awards